ouspg/CloudAndNetworkSecurity/6.Digital_Forensics/README.md

 ## Task 3: XDR and SIEM protection

-Wazuh is a free and open-source platform used for threat prevention, detection, and response.
-It is capable of protecting workloads across on-premises, virtualized, containerized, and cloud-based environments.
-It unifies extended detection and response (XDR) and security information and event management (SIEM) protection for endpoints and cloud workloads.
+Wazuh is a free and open-source platform designed for threat prevention, detection, and response.
+It protects workloads across on-premises, virtualized, containerized, and cloud-based environments.
+The platform unifies extended detection and response (XDR) with security information and event management (SIEM) for endpoints and cloud workloads.
 SIEM focuses on monitoring log data from various sources in the network whereas XDR covers a broader range of security telemetry data such as; endpoint data, network traffic and cloud-based environments.

 Wazuh solution consists of an endpoint security agent, deployed to the monitored systems, and a management server, which collects and analyzes data gathered by the agents' endpoints.
 Besides, Wazuh has been fully integrated with the Elastic Stack, providing a search engine and data visualization tool that allows users to navigate through their security alerts.
 Because of its large coverage and adaptability to different environments, Wazuh has become one of the go-to services for SIEM & XDR protection in cloud-based environments.

 Understanding the skills of configuring security monitoring systems such as Wazuh, creating custom alerting rules, and analyzing generated alerts is crucial for cloud security and the cyber security industry for several reasons such as: